-This is one of a number of pages/topics about the work of Just Space groups preparing positions and demands for what goes in the next London Plan.
-A list of the topics is here.
+This is one of a number of pages/topics about the work of Just Space groups preparing positions and demands for what goes in the next London Plan and related strategies.
+The Next London Plan menu takes you there.

 Scroll down to find the February 2016 briefing document and, further down, with a red heading, notes from the workshop discussion.